sensorfleet/sensorfleet.github.io/_posts/2021-08-04-Streaming-events-from-SensorFleet-to-Elastic-Stack-or-Azure-Sentinel.md

   <img src="/img/posts/logforwarder_2/img_7.png" title="" width=500>

-The SensorFleet event subscription pipeline is a configuration to feed SensorFleet events from the Sensor to **local** Logstash instance.
+The SensorFleet event subscription pipeline is a configuration to feed SensorFleet events from the Sensor to the **local** Logstash instance.
 In other words, these events will be fed to the Logstash instance running inside the Log Forwarder Instrument.